Rick Scott Halts Mike Lee Outsourcing Bill, Says Trump Admin Wants to Review

 There are no limits whatsoever on the number of Indian graduates who can get jobs in the United States.

-The H-1B visa program has a cap of 85,000 for workers hired by for-profit companies.
+The multi-year H-1B visa program has an annual cap of 85,000 for workers hired by for-profit companies.
 But there is no cap on the number of H-1B workers at non-profit workplaces, including universities, hospitals, and research centers.
 Roughly 600,000 H-1Bs hold jobs in the United States, including many in low-wage gig-worker jobs, or in temporary jobs where they learn to export the jobs back to India.
 Roughly 70 percent of H-1Bs are from India.

 The L-1 program is uncapped, but it is informally limited by U.S. embassy officials.
 Roughly 40,000 L-1 workers hold staffing jobs in the United States.